IMPORTANT: Hansons Auctioneers wish to make it clear that no human remains are to be sold from the Anglo Saxon Collection.

 One man’s discovery of a piece of bone and pot in a Lincolnshire field nearly 60 years ago led to the excavation of one of the most remarkable pagan Anglo-Saxon cemeteries ever found in Britain.

-And now, for the first time ever, the 250-strong collection of rare and mysterious antiquities, along with records and research which give an insight into how the earliest Englishmen and women lived, is to be sold.
+And now the 250-strong collection of rare and mysterious antiquities, along with records and research which give an insight into how the earliest Englishmen and women lived, is to be sold.
 It is hoped the collection will be bought by a museum and preserved for the nation.

 Gordon Taylor, from Cleethorpes, was the man who came across the fragment of femur bone in 1962.
 He went on to lead an excavation of the important burial site at Welbeck Hill in the parish of Irby-on-Humber, Lincolnshire.
 The dig made national headlines and captivated scholars around the world.